dooley1001/voice-javascript-sdk-quickstart-node/README.md

 - [Nodejs](https://nodejs.org/) version **14.0** or above.
 - [ngrok](https://ngrok.com/download) - this is used to expose your local development server to the internet.
 For more information, read [this Twilio blog post](https://www.twilio.com/blog/2015/09/6-awesome-reasons-to-use-ngrok-when-testing-webhooks.html).
+- UPDATE: Ngrok now requires you to create an account with them and generate an auth token.
 - A WebRTC enabled browser (Google Chrome or Mozilla Firefox are recommended).
 Edge and Internet Explorer will not work for testing.

 ### Create a TwiML Application, Purchase a Phone Number, Create an API Key